NexGenDesigns/NexGen-Designs/README.md

 We invite you to connect with fellow developers and stay updated on our latest offerings by joining our Discord server!
 [Join NexGen Designs on Discord](YOUR_DISCORD_INVITE_LINK_HERE).

 Feel free to explore our repositories, contribute to our projects, and be a part of shaping the future of Roblox gaming with NexGen Designs!

----

-Make sure to replace `YOUR_DISCORD_INVITE_LINK_HERE` with your actual Discord invite link and fill in the model names and descriptions.
-Let me know if you need any further adjustments!